ahmedcodein/tictactoe/README.md

 - Understand
 - Interface with

-Finally the game should also be combined with some sort of challenge presented by score accumulation.
+The game should also be combined with some sort of challenge reflected by score accumulation.

 #### 2.2.2.
 Website Visitor Objectives

-User objective converges with the site owner's in the sense of finding an online game that is easy to interact with.
-In addition, teh game is cabable of provisioning some challenge while playing the game.
+In addition, the game is capable of provisioning some challenge while playing the game.
 This can be done by simply accumulating a score when played with a friend.

 ### 2.3.
 Website Requirements

-This section describes the general requirements of the game.
+The third phase of the project is related to requirements definition.
+In this section, the author describes the general requirements of the game.
 The author constructs these requirements by translating the aspects briefly reviewed in the previous sections.
 Subsequently, the author constructs five general design requirements, summarized below:

-1. The game design must signal some ancient characteristics to reflect a general feeling about the game origin.
+1. The game design look must signal some ancient characteristics to reflect a general feeling about the game origin.
 2. The game design consists of three major parts:
-    - Two players each has a symbole of either X or O.
+    - Two players each has a symbol of either X or O.
-    - A 3-x-3 boxes represent the game board
+    - A 3-x-3 boxes represent the game board.
-    - A players' score board to track the records of winning
+    - A players' score board to track the records of winning.
 3. As much as possible, the game design must be simple and easy to navigate.
-4. The game design must record the score of winning and present it to the user
+4. The game design must record the score of winning and present it to the user.
-5. A section in the game page that leads to the author online pages[^1]
+5. A section in the game page that leads to the author online pages [^1].

-[^1]: Although, the last design requirement is not related to the owner’s or visitor’s objectives nor to the game design requirements, it is related to the sole purpose of pursuing this course, see Project Objective section.
+[^1]: The last requirement is not related to the owner’s or visitor’s objectives nor to the game design requirements.
+It is, however, related to the sole purpose of pursuing this course, see Project Objective section.
 That is to connect with people who share the same interests with the author.
-In order to learn from other people, exchange ideas, pursue future project collaborations or simply get feedback for improvement on the author’s work.
+That is in order to learn from other people, exchange ideas, pursue future project collaborations or simply get feedback for improvement on the author’s work.

 ### 2.4.
 Planning

-This section describes the planning phase of the project.
+This section describes the fourth phase, the planning phase, of the project.
 The planning phase consisits of three sub-phases:
 - Wireframes/HTML structure
 - Styling
 - Game Logic

 These sub-phases is desicribed in the following subsections.
-One can think of the subsequent discriptions as a detailed path as to how each of the 5 requirements presented in the previous section is trasformed into a tangable object, i.e the game website.
+One can think of the subsequent discriptions as a detailed path as to how each of the 5 requirements presented in the previous section is to be trasformed into a tangable object, i.e the game website.

 ==During the execution phase of this project, the author deviated a bit from the presented plan in this section.
 The pivot is related to converting the confirm method when a user presses the reset button to a modal dialog box.
 As such, the following subsections does not cover this issue since it was not part of the planning.
 However, the author provides some details on this in the feature section of this report==.